Last updated: 2025-01-20

 ---|---|---|

-Let’s check the distribution of traits by year now and let’s look at the histograms of the quantitative traits:
+Evaluate the distribution of traits by year with histograms for quantitative traits:

 Version | Author | Date |